AjinkyaBapat/poetrydb/README.md

 ## Architecture and code

 The API is written in Ruby and uses Sinatra to resolve API routes.
 The poetry data is stored in a MongoDB database.
 The Ruby code is provided here as Open Source.
-The PoetryDB database is not directly accessible, in order to preserve its integrity.
+The PoetryDB database cannot be publicly accessed or written to (in order to preserve its integrity).

 ![Architecture Diagram](https://github.com/thundercomb/poetrydb/blob/master/Architecture_Diagram.jpg)